dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02-metadata-enrichment/index.md

 ![](../../assets/images/labels-annotations.png)

+> Note that this is still very basic and limited.
+We'll add more as we go through this lab.

 You can use the K8s Enrichment settings to transform labels & annotations into `dt.security_context`, `dt.cost.costcenter`, `dt.cost.product`.

 1. Go to Settings > Topology Model > Grail security context for monitored entities
 2. Filter by `dt.entity.cloud_application_namespace`
 3. Change destination property from Management Zone to `dt.security_context`

 > This is needed in order for the enrichment to work.
-If you're wondering how come we already have the labels extracted, you can go to Settings > Cloud and Virtualization > Kubernetes telemetry enrichment and check the rule there.
-That rule is allowing us to propagate the label to security context, however, Grail doesn't know about it until we point the topology rule to it.
+If you're wondering how come we already have the labels extracted, you can go to `Settings > Cloud and Virtualization > Kubernetes telemetry enrichment` and check the rule there.
+That rule is allowing us to propagate the label to `dt.security_context`, however, Grail doesn't know about it until we point the topology rule to it.

 <!-- 4.
 Go to your Kubernetes cluster > Settings > Telemetry Enrichment
 5. Add a rule: